dotmaster/Reston/README.md

 	req.send(); //Sends a simple get Request

-*URL must be properly formated i.e. must start with http:// (Currently only supports http, https coming soon)*
+* URL must be properly formated i.e. must start with http:// or https:// (https wont work for older versions of node works perfect with 0.4.0+)*

 ### Reston.post(url)